0xarc-io/analytics-sdk/README.md

 # Development notes

+- Ensure NPM releases are made via the ci/cd workflow, rather than through the command line, otherwise the sdk version won't be set correctly.

 To run a local version of the script:

 1. Run `yarn build` at the root level to build the script.